lainio/err2/README.md

 ...
 ```

-but not without an error handler (`Return`, `Annotate`, `Handle`) or it just
+but not without an error handler (`Returnf`, `Handle`) or it just panics your
-panics your app if you don't have a `recovery` call in the current call stack.
+app if you don't have a `recovery` call in the current call stack.
+However, you
-However, you can put your error handlers where ever you want in your call stack.
+can put your error handlers where ever you want in your call stack.
+That can be
-That can be handy in the internal packages and certain types of algorithms.
+handy in the internal packages and certain types of algorithms.

 We think that panicking for the errors at the start of the development is far
 better than not checking errors at all.